jordan-simonovski/jordansimonov-ski/content/posts/systems-observability-slos-error-budgets.md

 For argument's sake, we'll only cover public facing systems in this post, but Google's [SRE Handbook](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/) covers a lot of other types of systems in more detail.

 The first question we should be asking ourselves is what we think is meaningful to measure for our public facing system.
-We should be asking ourselves is not only what _we_ care about, but also what our _users_ care about.
+We should be asking ourselves not only what _we_ care about, but also what our _users_ care about.

 In this case, we usually care about: